vaibhav251999/EDA-capstone-project/README.md

 # EDA-capstone-project
-this work is on Airbnb Booking Analysys
+this work is on Airbnb Booking Analysis